nichoth/triplit-test/README.md

 ## frontend architecture

-Create application state & a replicache instance in the file [./src/state.ts](./src/state.ts).
+Create application state & a triplit client instance in the file [./src/state.ts](./src/state.ts).
 This is where we subscribe to replicache, and create methods that are called by the view.

 The view is made with [preact](https://preactjs.com/).